Angelinis/Frontend/README.md

 This is the list of libraries installed during the development:

-- @emotion/styled
+- @emotion/styled: For creating components with style and css
-- @emotion/react
+- @emotion/react: For creating components with style and css
-- react-icons
+- react-icons: For obtaining icons without the need of downloading
-- formik
+- formik: For making easier the creation of forms
-- react-router-dom
+- react-router-dom: For the creation of routes in the webpage

 ## Getting Started